 As described in additional detail in the 2018 Form 10-K, the Company did not maintain effective controls within its financial close process.
 Until these material weaknesses are remediated, they could result in material misstatements of the Company's financial statements that would not be prevented or detected.
-As of June 30, 2019, the remedial measures identified below are in place and being tested by management for operational effectiveness throughout fiscal 2019.
+As of September 30, 2019, the remedial measures identified below have been implemented and tested by management for design and operating effectiveness in the second quarter.
+Based on the results of testing, management has developed specific action plans to address the control findings which were incorporated into our third quarter testing that is currently being evaluated.